-Projects, including mini-projects, are to be done in groups.
+The project will be done in groups.
 I will assign the groups.
 A peer review system is in place to assure equitable workload.
 In the event the workload is not equitable, I reserve the right to adjust individual grades to accurately reflect contributions to the work.